CRDChesterDias/CubeOfSphere/README.md

 ## Files
    - .gitgnore - maybe useful for students to adjust
-   - otherwise most students can ignore the other files in this directory.
+   - otherwise most students can ignore the other files in this immediate directory (the skeleton source code is under .\Lighting).
 They are (more or less) specific to the Webstorm IDE.

 ## Webstorm IDE